Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Random Segment with Autoregressive Coding

-As can be seen from Table~\ref{tab:segments}, both square segments and blob segments surpass segment-free patch-based autoregression (see {\tt square-random} and {\tt blob-random} compared with {\tt patch-random}).
-The blob segments and square segments behaves similarly.
+{\bf Analysis.} As can be seen from Table~\ref{tab:segments}, both square segments and blob segments surpass segment-

+free patch-based autoregression (see {\tt square-random} and {\tt blob-random} compared with {\tt patch-random}).
+The blob segments and square segments behave similarly.
 In addition, with blobs, we can easily modify the number of segments.
 However, with squares, the segment number is constrained by the token number.
 A grid of $8\times 8$ tokens can either be segmented into $4\times 4$ or $2\times 2$ squares.
 A grid size of $13\times 13$ can not be divided into any kind of squares.
-Blob segments on the other hand are more flexible and so we choose blobs for the remainder of our experiments.
+Blob segments, on the other hand, are more flexible.

 {\bf Do segments need to be spatially coherent?} The idea of a ``segment'' puts emphasis on the spatial coherence of the tokens.
-The upper part of Table~\ref{tab:seg_progression_visual_coherence} shows performance of feature representations with respect to number of blob segments $K$.
+The upper part of Table~\ref{tab:seg_progression_visual_coherence} shows the performance of feature representations with respect to the number of blob segments $K$.
 In the bottom, we randomly shuffle all tokens so that tokens in any given ``segment'' no longer spatially coherent.
-We observe that feature learning deteriorates when segment are not spatially coherent.
+We observe that feature learning deteriorates when segments are not spatially coherent.
 Note that segments without spatial coherence are still consistently better than {\tt patch-random} from Table~\ref{tab:segments}.